naman09/todo/README.md

 - [ ] Jenkins - Modern CI/CD pipeline for deploying K8s workloads
 - [ ] Deploy dynamic website in aws built in spring boot and react app
 - [ ] Build a website for a small scale local business
+- [ ] Drag n drop logic builder like A360

 ## Level up in future
 - [ ] https://github.com/gregorojstersek/resources-to-become-a-great-engineering-leader